Skip to content

 • www.easy4ip.com

-Alternative to P2P If opening the above ports is not possible due to security policy, the recommended alternative is to configure port forwarding on the router and access the NVR directly via its public IP address or a DDNS hostname.
-This gives full control over access without relying on Dahua's P2P infrastructure.
+If permitting all outbound UDP is not possible under your organisation's security policy, P2P is not a viable option.
+The recommended alternative is direct access via port forwarding — configure the relevant ports on the router and access the NVR using its public IP address or a DDNS hostname.
+This removes the dependency on Dahua's P2P infrastructure entirely and gives you full control over access.